dengste/org-caldav/README.md

 Google Calendar works on old, deprecated endpoint only.
 New endpoint requires OAuth2 authentication.
 See issue #28 on why that's a problem.

-Also reported to be working: SOGo.
+Also reported to be working: SOGo, Kolab (https://kolabnow.com/clients/emacs)

+Reported to be **not** working: Baikal

 *IMPORTANT*: Before using this code, please make sure you have backups of your precious Org files.
 Also, I strongly suggest to create a new,